A Closer Look at Micron Technology's Options Market Dynamics

-Investors with a lot of money to spend have taken a bullish stance on Micron Technology (NASDAQ:MU).
+Investors with a lot of money to spend have taken a bearish stance on Micron Technology (NASDAQ:MU).

 And retail traders should know.